 Note: Cousin Trestec use a precise diametre measurement.
 The 3mm Dynalight Pro SK78 is thinner and lighter than many 3mm Dyneema ropes, while achieving the same breaking strength.

-- same strength as steel cable of the same diametre
+- as strong as steel cable of the same diametre

 - exceptional abrasion resistance